akinremisa/rfsed/README.md

 ```bash
 pip install .
 ```
-### Test the rfsed package
+### Test the rfsed software
-You can test the package using pytest by running this command in the package directory and will look for all available tests in the current directory and subdirectories recursively
+You can test the software using pytest by running this command in the software directory and will look for all available tests in the current directory and subdirectories recursively

 ```bash
 pytest